 Have questions?
 Prefer to talk face-to-face?
 Our advisors can arrange to meet you in one of five countries.
 Contact us for more information

 The main applicant must be aged 18 years or older.
 Applications may include children aged 18–30 years if they are enrolled as full-time students at a recognized tertiary institution and are fully financially supported by the main applicant.
 Parents or grandparents aged 55 years or older living with and fully financially supported by the main applicant may also be included.
 Applicants and their dependents need to have a clean criminal record (stipulated as not having been convicted of an offence carrying a prison sentence of more than six months).
-Applicants who have previously been denied a visa to St. Kitts and Nevis or any of its visa-free partners will not be granted citizenship.
+Applicants who have previously been denied a visa to St. Kitts and Nevis or any of its visa-free partners and have subsequently not obtained a visa to the country that issued the denial,will not be granted citizenship.

 Applicants may choose between three investment options:

 The Citizen-by-Investment Unit (CIU) administers the Program and processes applications, including carrying out stringent due-diligence checks.
-The process typically takes four to six months from submission of the application.
+The process can take as little as two to three months from submission of the application.

 The application comprises the following steps: